SergiyKonrad/MovieFinder_React_app/README.md

-# 🎬 MovieLand
+# 🎬 MovieFinder

-MovieLand is a React-based web application that allows users to search for movies and view details about them.
+MovieFinder is a React-based web application that allows users to search for movies and view details about them.
 It fetches data from the OMDB API and displays the results in a clean, user-friendly interface.
 ## Features

 - **Search Movies:** Users can search for movies by title using the search bar.